Watson1978/OpenGithub/README.md

 3. The source code will be opened with Github on your browser.

-If you select a region in source code on Xcode, of cource, it will have a selecting region in your browser.
+When you select a region in source code on Xcode, of cource, it will have a selecting region in your browser.